spacer

 Brinkmann moved the family to Waco, Texas, and spent 22 years working for Success Motivation Institute, eventually rising to National Sales Manager.
 Brinkmann was instrumental in developing the first spoken word cassette tape, now a multi-billion dollar industry (books on tape).

-While living in Waco, Brinkmann became a collect of Gretsch guitars.
+While living in Waco, Brinkmann became a collector of Gretsch guitars.
 His collection led to buying, selling and trading a variety guitars and other stringed instruments, which led to opening the original Waco Vintage Guitars in College Station, Texas, in 1987 and managed by his daughter.

 In 1978, Brinkmann formed the Greater Southwest Guitar Show with Charley Wirz and Danny Thorpe.
 Together they launched America's first national guitar show.